 Members of law enforcement do not have the same duty to retreat as civilians.
 Because they are professionally trained to deal with violent aggressors and volatile situations, they may do what is reasonably necessary to defuse a situation.
 However, law enforcement personnel are required to follow certain protocol and any use of force by a member of law enforcement is subject to review by superiors and by a local public review board or other office.

 The “Castle" Doctrine

-Even within the traditional rule, an exception known as the Castle doctrine developed, which allowed non-law enforcement people more freedom to use violence against an aggressor or intruder within their home.
-This doctrine, based on the age-old notion of “a man’s home is his castle,” permits a person to use violence against someone who has entered his home without permission.
-The defense does not involve any consideration of whether retreat was safely possible, and, in some states, does not require a showing that the intruder was using or threatening similar deadly force.
+Even within the traditional rule, an exception known as the castle doctrine developed, which allowed non-law enforcement people who are in their homes more freedom to use violence against aggressors or intruders.
+This doctrine, based on the age-old notion that “a man’s home is his castle,” permits a person to use even deadly force against someone who has entered his home without permission and who poses an imminent threat of serious injury.
+The defense does not involve any consideration of whether retreat was safely possible.
+In some states, the resident can use violence even if the intruder wasn't using or threatening serious force.

 Beyond the Castle: “Stand Your Ground”

 States that have adopted “stand your ground” laws have extended the Castle doctrine to confrontations outside a person’s home, thus expanding an individual’s right to act in a threatening situation and protecting him against criminal prosecution and civil liability.

 The stand your ground defense may apply, depending on state law, in the following situations:

 - Beyond the house.
 The defense can be raised when the confrontation was in a person’s vehicle or on a person’s residential property, including the driveway, swimming pool area, or land around the home.